 The idea of the work is to convey that fantastic worlds aren’t so far from our day to day – when one seeks it, there are actually things happening all around.

 I love to imagine the creatures under the water and the possums sitting on the trees looking at the house.
 I love foxies in the tree and owls having a happy life.
 Birds singing in moo trees.
 I wish for my tunnel audience to swim with my river creatures.”
 Emily Crockford

-Emily Crockford (Studio A) will transform Kingsgrove’s Karingal underpass into an immersive art experience using large-scale painting and lighting installation.
+Emily Crockford (Studio A) has transformed Kingsgrove’s Karingal underpass into an immersive art experience using large-scale painting and lighting installation.

-Local street artists Matthew Peet (aka Mistery) and Michael Lothian (aka Jesta) were commissioned nearly two decades ago to paint an underpass mural for Linear Park, Kingsgrove.
-The artist team is re-commissioned for Canal to Creek: The M8 Public Art Program to install a new large scale painting in Arinya underpass, bringing a contemporary perspective to the parkland.
-This time, Mistery and Jesta are making a bigger and bolder statement across the architecture of the tunnel, the artwork literally pouring out of the underpass.
+Local street artists Matthew Peet (aka Mistery) and Michael Lothian (aka Mikey Freedom) were commissioned nearly two decades ago to paint an underpass mural for Linear Park, Kingsgrove.
+The artist team is re-commissioned for Canal to Creek: The M8 Public Art Program, to install a new large scale painting in Arinya underpass, bringing a contemporary perspective to the parkland.
+This time, Mistery and Mikey Freedom are making a bigger and bolder statement across the architecture of the tunnel, the artwork literally pouring out of the underpass.

 The work does two things: plays with depth and perspective, creating an optical illusion when viewed from certain vantage points.
 This multi-dimensional space encourages the audience to enter the work.
 It also depicts key buildings from past, present and future Kingsgrove, documenting the changing urban landscape and transformations in place and culture.